kanadkapil/EDA_Viz_Protein_Sequence_Analysis/README.md

-# Protein Sequence Analysis EDA Dashboard
+# Protein Sequence Analysis EDA Dashboard 🧬

-A modern, interactive Exploratory Data Analysis (EDA) dashboard built with React 19 and Vite.
-This application visualizes protein sequence data, structural properties, and functional classifications to bridge the specific "sequence-structure gap" in computational biology.
+A modern, high-fidelity Exploratory Data Analysis (EDA) dashboard built with **React 19**, **Vite**, and **Tailwind CSS v4**.
+This application is specifically tailored for protein structural bioinformatics, providing interactive visualizations of sequence data, structural properties, and deep learning model performances.

-## 🧬 Project Overview
+## 🚀 Project Overview

 **Computational Prediction of Protein Functional Classes and Secondary Structures Using Deep Learning**

-Modern computational biology relies heavily on data-driven approaches.
-This project implements machine learning (ML) and deep learning (DL) frameworks to automate protein analysis.
-Specifically, it utilizes **Multinomial Naive Bayes (MNB)** for functional classification and **Bidirectional LSTM (BiLSTM)** networks for secondary structure prediction, achieving a validation Q3 accuracy of **81.53%**.
+This project bridges the "sequence-structure gap" by automating the analysis of protein data.
+It leverages **Multinomial Naive Bayes (MNB)** for functional classification and **Bidirectional LSTM (BiLSTM)** networks for residue-wise secondary structure prediction.

 ### Key Results